 Revenue and gross margin

-The Group has continued to take on new headcount to support our growth with the number of employees increasing from 58 as at the 30 June 2020 to 65 at the period end.
+The Group has continued to take on new headcount to support its international growth and product development plans with the number of employees increasing from 71 as at 30 June 2021 to 86 at the period end.

 Adjusted operating loss